rezabehboudi/RPTRF/README.md

 ------------------
 **Accuracy**
-This folder contains details of each TR found that is overlapped with 5 datasets.
+This folder contains details of each TR found that is overlapped with 5 datasets( for RPTRF and related works).